Our Review of Phoenix Power Rising

 Quick Summary of Phoenix Power Rising

-Rating: 1 out of 5.
-It's a pyramid scheme with no actual product.
+Rating: 1 It's a pyramid scheme with no actual product.

 Phoenix Power Rising, or PPR, makes some rather bold claims on its sales page and video:

 Supposedly, you can make thousands of dollars online, and on autopilot, by simply joining PPR and then participating in its members’ program.
 Is this even possible?

 The best way to describe PPR is as a money cycler or matrix program.
 This is where you pay money to join a system and then recruit people under you, who also pay money to join the same system.
 Those people, in turn, must then recruit others to join under them, and so on, ad infinitum.

 You make money from your recruits at the next level down by collecting commissions from their signups.
 Once you’ve completed your matrix, you’re funneled into a higher level matrix and have the option of investing in it for a bigger return.
 You might go through several additional matrices within a single money cycler.

 PPR, which is owned by Terri Petty, launched in June 2012- after which it closed shop in late 2012.
 At that time, the program claimed that you could make $850 on every $100 invested, or an 850% ROI.
 The program closed due to lack of member participation and lackluster recruitment.

 Fast forward to June 2016, and you now have a slightly more modest ~300% ROI claimed, which also depends on how much money you invest and how many PPR members you can recruit.

 It costs $120 to buy yourself a position in the Matrix I level with PPR, which pays you $300 once you fill in the rows below your leader position level:

 There are two other matrices with PPR: Matrix 2 pays $1,500 on a $500 investment, and Matrix 3 pays $7,500 on a $2,000 investment.